Trouble with TypeScript Timeouts: How to Fix It

 suffers from two issues though.
 Firstly it's fragile - presumably you're not explicitly including @types/node

 The second option of implicit typing will work in a lot of cases just fine.
-There are many cases where you'd want for instance to define the variable in a higher scope than you are setting it's value - as a trivial example
+There are many cases where you'd want for instance to define the variable in a higher scope than you are setting its value - as a trivial example

 class Foo {